Colloquia

 In this talk, we present some of our recent work on stochastic Kolmogorov systems.
 The motivation stems from dealing with important issues of ecological and biological systems.
 Focusing on environmental noise, we aim to address such fundamental questions: "what are the minimal conditions for long-term persistence of a population, or long-term coexistence of interacting species".
 Some optimal control problems are also mentioned.
 [The talk reports some of our joint work with N.T.
 Dieu, H. Du, D.H.
 Nguyen, and N.N Nguyen.]

-This colloquium is sponsored by the Statistics seminar group.
+This Departmental Colloquium was sponsored by the Statistics seminar group.

-Please attend the second of this year's three Dayawansa Memorial Lecture Series at 3 PM (UT-5).
+Please attend the second of this year's three Dayawansa Memorial Lecture Series at 4 PM (UT-5) in the Experimental Sciences Building 1, room 120.

-Please attend the third of this year's three Dayawansa Memorial Lecture Series at 3 PM (UT-5).
+Please attend the second of this year's three Dayawansa Memorial Lecture Series at 4 PM (UT-5) in the Experimental Sciences Building 1, room 120.